runtimeverification/k/kernel/src/main/resources/org/kframework/utils/file/README.md

 ---
-Copyright (c) Runtime Verification, Inc. All Rights Reserved.
+copyright: Copyright (c) Runtime Verification, Inc. All Rights Reserved.
 ---

 Description of files contained in the `-kompiled` directory.